Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 Industrial outlets recharge the weapon at a rate of 1 shot per second with the standard battery, or 2 shots per second with the expanded one.
-The final upgrade in The New Order is an "even more superscience" Da'at Yichud portable reactor that recharges the weapon at a rate of 1 shot per 2 seconds whenever it's not being fired, regardless of its battery size.
+The final upgrade in The New Order is an "ancient supertech" portable reactor that recharges the weapon at a rate of 1 shot per 2 seconds whenever it's not being fired, regardless of its battery size.

-#### Laser Machine Gun

-Like the Heavy Shotgun, this weapon is found in fixed mounts or in the hands of cybernetic supersoldiers.
-It's also standard armament on the many models of enemy giant robot.
-It can fire a full-auto laser barrage for quite a bit before running dry.
-Enemies don't like to aim with it either, improving the players' chances of survival when facing it.
-It's heavy and bulky enough to be only a "sometimes" gun for the player, used when found and quickly discarded when empty.

-Industrial outlets reload it at a rate of 20 shots per second.
-Fixed mounts also connect the gun to external power, allowing it to recharge as if using an industrial outlet while not being fired.

-This uses Gunner (Beams) whether mounted or carried.

 #### Energy Weapon Table